Galaxy evolution in the cosmic web: the relative impact of nodes and filaments in the EAGLE simulation

 For low-mass galaxies, the environmental trend seen in the full sample is reproduced with comparable or even enhanced contrast.
 At fixed filament distance, $I_{\mathrm{N}}$ increases strongly with node distance, reaching values $I_{\mathrm{N}} \gtrsim 0.28$ in regions that are filament-dominated but node-remote.
 This confirms that low-mass systems are particularly sensitive to the competing influences of nodal processing and filamentary gas regulation.
 Their shallower potential wells render them more vulnerable to tidal stripping and ram-pressure effects near nodes, which efficiently disrupt the intrinsic mass-colour coupling and suppress $I_{\mathrm{N}}$.

 In contrast, for high-mass galaxies the $I_{\mathrm{N}}$ map is noticeably flatter.
 Although modest environmental variation persists, the amplitude of change with node distance is significantly reduced.
 Even near nodes, $I_{\mathrm{N}}$ does not decline as sharply as in the low-mass case.
-This suggests that massive galaxies retain a comparatively stable relationship between mass composition and colour across environments.
+This behaviour shows that massive galaxies maintain a comparatively stable relationship between mass composition and colour across environments in the EAGLE simulation.
 Their deeper gravitational potentials and more efficient internal feedback processes reduce susceptibility to environmental decoupling, so that external dynamical processing near nodes does not substantially erase the structural imprint of baryonic composition.